Can Coffee Increase Your Metabolism and Help Burn Fat?

 Does Coffee Help You Lose Weight?

-There is evidence suggesting you may lose weight with coffee related to the following mechanisms:
+There is evidence suggesting you may lose weight with coffee related to its natural caffeine supply and its potential ability to enhance sports performance, increase energy expenditure, and mobilize fat.

 Coffee Provides Caffeine